buildbuddy-io/buildbuddy/tools/metrics/README.md

 ### View metrics from a Kubernetes cluster in a local Grafana instance

 Follow the same steps as above, using the `kube` argument: `./run.sh kube`.
-This will point Grafana at the prod instance of Prometheus (using port forwarding) instead of running Prometheus locally.
+This will point Grafana at Prometheus running in Kubernetes (using port forwarding) instead of running Prometheus locally.

 The following env variables can be provided to this command: